Skip to content

 Create a customer session endpoint

-The endpoint should:
+The endpoint needs to:

 1. Verify that the user is authenticated